 Can I make these pancake ahead of time?

-These are definitely best served fresh, however, if you want to get ahead you can make the batter the night before it’s needed, then just get straight to cooking in the morning.
+These are definitely best served fresh, however, if you want to get ahead you can make the batter 2-3 days ahead.
 This will only save you about 3 minutes though since they’re so quick to make.

 English pancakes can be reheated and I’ve done it on this Breakfast Charcuterie Board.
 If you want to reheat them, you can do so in a pan again one at a time or place them in the microwave 4 or 5 at a time and heat at 20 second increments until they’re hot.